pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Thus the priority is:

 ```
-db --> table (on create only; and only when placement not explicitly specified)
+db --> table (Copied from db on create if placement not explicitly specified for the table)
 unpartitioned table --> index
 partitioned table --> partition (can be overwritten) --> index
 ```